fdeblasio/pokeemerald-expansion/README.md

     - Spe: 65->75
     - Learns Silver Wind, Signal Beam, and Ice Beam by level up

+- Stonjourner:
+    - Learns Ancient Power and Curse by level up

 - Cufant/Copperajah:
     - Received Sturdy as a second ability